Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/README.md

-# FEW-2.2: Advanced CSS and Visual Design
+# FEW 2.2: Advanced CSS and Visual Design

 ## Course Description

 This course is a deep exploration of CSS.
 Students take a close look at rendering web pages with CSS, using CSS for motion and interaction, optimizing CSS for use with CSS variables and working with modern CSS frameworks.

-Explain why students should care to learn the material presented in this class.

 ### Why Learn advanced CSS?